Multiple reflections on Huygens' principle

 for all ${\bf x}$ below the source distribution.
-Equation ($D$-14) describes extrapolation of the wave field from $\mathbb{S}_0$ to any point ${\bf x}$ below the source distribution.
-Since the source distribution is restricted to the upper half-space, equation ($D$-14) holds for the entire lower half-space and for a part of the upper half-space below the shallowest source.
-The only approximation is that evanescent waves are neglected at $\mathbb{S}_0$.
-Transforming this expression back to the space-time domain yields equation (\ref{eq43}) for all ${\bf x}$ below the shallowest source.
+Equation ($D$-15) describes extrapolation of the wave field from $\mathbb{S}_0$ to any point ${\bf x}$ below the source distribution.
+Since the source distribution is restricted to the upper half-space, equation ($D$-15) holds for the entire lower half-space and for a part of the upper half-space below the shallowest source. \rev{The lower half-space may in general be inhomogeneous, with propagation velocity $c({\bf x})$ and mass density $\rho({\bf x})$ (we used the one-way wave equation ($D$-9) in the wavenumber-frequency domain only at $\mathbb{S}_0$, where the medium is laterally invariant, to derive that $\hat a$ and $\hat b$ in equations ($D$-4) and ($D$-5) can be replaced by $\hat p^-$ and $\hat p^+$).
+Finally, transforming equation ($D$-15) back to the space-time domain yields equation (\ref{eq43}) for all ${\bf x}$ below the shallowest source.

 \end{spacing}